 There is a general lack of student accommodation in Prague.
 Moreover, if you are lucky enough to get a room, it will most likely be in the communist-era-built dormitory where the time has stopped.
 We aim to tackle these challenges by developing a modular system enabling the addition of storeys on top of the existing building to extend its accommodation capacity fulfilling current living standards.
 Along with the renovation of the existing building including smart control integration, it allows to significantly improve the overall energy performance and quality of living.

-Our aim is to contribute to improvement of student living with a vision of bringing as much as possible with minimum impacts on the environment while fulfilling these goals:
+We aim to contribute to the improvement of student living with a vision of bringing as much as possible with minimum impacts on the environment while fulfilling these goals:

 - increase student accommodation capacity, ensuring higher living standards than the existing building;

 - improve the overall energy performance of the whole building;

 - solution applicable to wide range of similar buildings

 - respect the architectural and urban context of the locality.